Madame Zodiac: World's Finest Comics

-In issue #287, the shadowy force of Madame Zodiac's master attempts to dominate and possess Batman's mind and body.
+The shadowy force of Madame Zodiac's master attempts to possess Batman's body.
 Doctor Zodiac begins looking for a way out of his predicament; he decides against releasing a mysterious prisoner being held at their location, a prisoner whom Madame Zodiac fears.
 He relents out of fears for his own safety.
 Superman checks in with Wonder Woman and she reports that Zatanna is responding well to Purple Healing Ray treatments and is recovering from her coma.
-In Gotham City, shadow minions sent by Madame Zodiac are able to capture Batman while her master attacks his mind; he is brought through a portal to her hidden location.
+In Gotham City, shadow minions sent by Madame Zodiac capture Batman and bring him to her.

-Finally in issue #288, on Paradise Island in the Bermuda Triangle, Zatanna reveals that touching the Zodiac Coins transported her astrally to the dark cloud's location where the other-dimensional demon nearly killed her.
-Meanwhile, the being whom Madame Zodiac refers to as the "Adored One", a shadowy cloud in a crystal sphere floating above Batman's body, releases tendrils that enter Batman's nose and mouth.
-Doctor Zodiac runs away after witnessing this tableau, finally determined to release the mysterious prisoner, but is unable to do so due to his total lack of magical ability.
-Meanwhile, Batman is possessed and magical duplicates of him are created for when the Adored One burns out his host body.
-Superman is teleported to their location after chasing one of the Adored One's werewolf minions through a portal.
-The possessed Batman briefly spars with Superman who uses his X-ray vision to discover that Batman's body is dying.
-Superman uses Super-Hypnosis to free Batman's mind, causing him to expel the "shadow demon" from his nose and mouth.
+The being whom Madame Zodiac refers to as the "Adored One" possesses Batman's body, with magical duplicates of Batman being created for when the Adored One burns out his body.
+The possessed Batman briefly spars with Superman before being freed from the Adored One's control, causing him to expel the entity from his body.
 Madame Zodiac is subdued by Superman, and Doctor Zodiac tells him about the mysterious prisoner.
-Superman shatters the walls of the magically sealed cell, revealing the real Madame Zodiac chained to a wall.
-The Madame Zodiac that Doctor Zodiac had fallen in love with was a magical clone.
-Madame Zodiac reveals that she was attacked and possessed by the shadow demon while astrally exploring other dimensions; the creature used the Gemini aspect of the Zodiac Idol to create her evil duplicate.
-Madame Zodiac, Doctor Zodiac, and Superman confront the duplicate and its master.
-Madame Zodiac's body is apparently utterly destroyed by her evil duplicate, and both the duplicate and Doctor Zodiac are slain by the duplicate's nameless master.
-The master then has its superpowered Batman clones attack Superman and Batman.
-Superman discovers that the clones will self-destruct after extreme physical exertion, and Batman uses the Zodiac Idol to destroy the master's containment sphere, apparently dispersing it.
-The story ends with the duo leaving for a cup of coffee.
+Superman shatters the walls of the cell, revealing the real Madame Zodiac chained to a wall.
+The Madame Zodiac that Doctor Zodiac had fallen in love with was a magical clone created by the Adored One.
+Madame Zodiac, Doctor Zodiac, and Superman confront the duplicate and the Adored One.
+Madame Zodiac is apparently killed by her evil duplicate, and both her duplicate and Doctor Zodiac are killed by the Adored One.
+Batman uses the Zodiac Idol to destroy the Adored One's containment sphere, dispersing it.